Why You Want A Licensed, Insured, And Bonded Pet Sitter

-The reasoning for this is two fold.
+The reasoning for this is two-fold.

-First, having a business license means that the individual or company in question is running a legitimate and above-board business, one in which they have invested their time and money into in the effort to build a solid foundation upon which a good working relationship and reputation can be established amongst their client base and the local community at large.
-An unlicensed Pet Sitter has none of these motivating factors pushing them to succeed, for at the end of the day, there's nothing to stop them from merely shrugging their shoulders and walking away with minimal impact to themselves, if they provide a poor service and their side business fails.
+First, having a business license means that the individual or company in question is running a legitimate and above-board business, one in which they have invested their time and money into in the effort to build a solid foundation upon which a good working relationship and reputation can be established among their client base and the local community at large.
+An unlicensed Pet Sitter has none of these motivating factors pushing them to succeed, for at the end of the day, there's nothing to stop them from merely shrugging their shoulders and walking away with minimal impact to themselves if they provide a poor service and their side business fails.

 When it comes to your pets, you want them to receive the best care possible, and that comes from a Pet Sitter who has gone through the proper channels to become a legitimate, licensed business.